-On or about February 23, 2022, APTG provided written notice of this incident to all affected individuals, which includes one (1) Maine resident.
+On August 15, 2022 CPL provided written notice of this event to one (1) Maine resident.
 Written notice is being provided in substantially the same form as the letter attached here as Exhibit A.

 Other Steps Taken and To Be Taken